Access Gap Cover

 Lifetime Health Cover is a Government initiative designed to encourage people to join a private health fund early in life and to maintain membership.
-If you take out hospital cover after 1 July following your 31st birthday, your base premium will increase by 2% for each year you are over the age of 30.
+If you take out hospital cover after 1 July following your 31st birthday, your base premium will increase by 2% for each year you are over the age of 30 up to a maximum of 70%.
 This surcharge also applies to your partner if over 30.
 If you were born on or before 1 July 1934 you will not be affected by the Lifetime Health Cover surcharge.

 Any loading you pay is removed once you have paid the higher premium for a continuous period of 10 years.

 IMPORTANT: Having extras cover only will not exempt you from paying the Lifetime Health Cover loading.